xcape-io/ArduinoProps/EXAMPLES.md

    simple MQTT props.
 Avoid delay() calls (except short ones) in loop() to ensure CPU for MQTT protocol.
 Use PropsAction checks instead.

-   Copy and change it to build your fist Arduino connected props, you will only be limited by your imagination.
+   Copy and change it to build your first Arduino connected props, you will only be limited by your imagination.

    Requirements: install ArduinoProps.zip library.